If you don’t want to read the details, skip straight to our Recommendation

 Fido offers two tiers:

-For this review, we’ll only focus on the first.
+For this review, we’ll only focus on the second.
 With Premium Device Protection, you get:

 - First broken screen repaired at no cost (as long as there’s no other damage to the phone)